Public rights of way – what to expect

 In order to enjoy visiting the countryside, walkers and riders should be aware that there are differences in the standards of path that you may come across when using public rights of way.

-All users of public rights of way have a responsibility to ensure their own well-being and to take due care, considering the weather conditions and nature of the terrain, to carry a map and know how to read it, and to wear appropriate footwear and clothing.
-Users should follow the Countryside Code
+All users of public rights of way have a responsibility to ensure their own well-being and to take due care.
+You should consider the weather conditions and nature of the terrain, carry a map and know how to read it, and wear appropriate footwear and clothing.
+Users should follow the Countryside Code.

 Unmade, natural surfaces